The History Council of Victoria Incorporated (HCV) is the peak body for history in Victoria.

 Through its activities, the HCV encourages the understanding, appreciation and enjoyment of history, and aims to raise the profile of history with decision-makers and the wider community.
 Its detailed purposes are listed below.

 The HCV was established in 2001 as a public advisory body to support and promote history in Victoria.
 It comprises representatives from a wide range of arts, heritage and educational organisations.

 Connecting Victorians with history and inspiring engagement with the past, their identity and the world today

 We encourage excellence through all that we say and do

 We recognise that history can be written about any place, any person, any period

 We celebrate the work of historians

 We value historically significant places and objects

-We treasure the records that provide evidence for historians
+We value the records that provide evidence for historians

-We cherish those who maintain living historical traditions and intangible heritage practices
+We value those who maintain living historical traditions and intangible heritage practices

 We encourage those who share their experiences through oral histories, thereby creating new forms of evidence of the past